korean-variety-shows

 This is a great show to indulge in some fun and genuinely thoughtful conversations about current affairs.
 It had a large appeal to viewers to native Koreans and foreigners interested in Korea.

-Although the show is no longer airing, the formatting of the show offered an open space to air opinions from various viewpoints, especially when the panel consisted of members from nations beyond Europe or America.
+Although the show stopped airing in 2017, the formatting of the show offered an open space to air opinions from various viewpoints, especially when the panel consisted of members from nations beyond Europe or America.

 Where to watch: Viki, Kocowa, YouTube